Twin Cities, Gemini

-But the colonel doubled over cradling his throat and let out a groan of pain.
+But the oberst doubled over cradling his throat and let out a groan of pain.
 When he removed his hands from his throat, however, there was no wound, no blood.
 Instead, red dribbled out from the corners of his mouth.

 Yulia’s hand went to her throat where a bullet-sized hole had suddenly formed.
 The wound spurted out red, dribbling out in-between her shaking fingers.
 Kovich let out a wail, simultaneously reaching out for Yulia while cradling his own neck which was not bleeding.